NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 You may not know it, but you live in an ecosystem!
 Your community, family, and friends are part of your ecosystem.
 Your family tree of relatives and ancestors is a multigenerational ecosystem passed down through generations of DNA sharing!
 Over centuries, Nature develops regenerative ecosystems in the soil, in flora and fauna, on land, in the air, and in the water.
 Many biotic and abiotic organisms are alive but invisible to us.
 Ecosystems support life on Earth!

 Earth’s Health and well-being rely on robust ecosystems of Nature.
 As far as we know, nature is unique in our universe as it offers ecosystems on land, in water, and in the oceans that sustain human life and a fantastic variety of living things.
 The sun provides energy for Earth’s ecosystems and stimulates the photosynthesis of plants to take in carbon dioxide and give off oxygen, which is the basis of the food chain.
-Ecosystems are areas of biodiversity on the Earth’s biosphere that interact and support each other through nutrient exchange and energy flows.
-They can be as tiny as a drop of water or as large as an expansive biome like the Maritime or Tropical Rainforest.
-They can also be microorganisms invisible to human eyes.
+Ecosystems are biodiverse areas on the Earth’s biosphere that support living species through nutrient exchange and interaction with energy flows.
+They are as tiny as a drop of water or large and invisible like the expansive biomes of Maritime or underground soil of Tropical Rainforests.
 Ecosystems include abiotic (nonliving) water, dirt, minerals, rocks, temperature, oxygen, soil, sunshine, and air support biodiverse biotic (living) communities of plants, trees, insects, birds, animals, and bacteria.

 *Make a diagram that shares your ecosystem of family, friends, animals, and plants.
 Include abiotic and biotic contributors! *